NASA-AMMOS/Landform/LandformWeb/SETUP.md

                 1. Listener protocol: `HTTPS`
                 1. Instance port: `80`
                 1. Instance protocol: `HTTP`
                 1. Select the SSL certificate ID.
-These may appear as *.jpl.nasa.gov, in which case you need to find the GUID matching Details -> Identifier for the cert in the AWS Certificate Manager.
+These may appear as `*.jpl.nasa.gov`, in which case you need to find the GUID matching Details -> Identifier for the cert in the AWS Certificate Manager.
             1. Apply

 ## Part 4: Restrict to JPL only IPs